utat-ss/HERON-documentation/software-tools/avr-toolchain.md

 The programmer available for general use in the UTAT lab is the Polulu USB AVR programmer v2.
 To learn more about the Polulu, read the online documentation [here](https://www.pololu.com/docs/0J67).

-## Installing the AVR Toolchain

-The installation process depends on your operating system.
-See the appropriate tutorial in the sidebar for details.
-Once you've completed the installation process and verified that the installation completed successfully, read the Hello World tutorial next.